druttka/git-well/README.md

 - What about the [command line versus graphical tools](./cli-vs-graphical.md)?
 - What about making [commits](./commits.md)?
+- What about merge versus rebase, squashing, etc.?
+    - This is a large discussion, but some of it is covered by discussing tradeoffs around the [atomicity of commits](./atomic-commits.md).
 - (Up next!)
 Can you just tell me the sequence of commands you use every time, assuming nothing has gone wrong?
 - What about branching strategies like:
     - partying directly on the mainline (aka trunk based)?